 You can find the data behind PredicTER here: https://tinyurl.com/y7u7y985.
 The methods for producing PredicTER and the analysis of the data behind PredicTER’s default values is described in an article published in Conservation Biology here: https://onlinelibrary.wiley.com/doi/abs/10.1111/cobi.13231.

 Who produced PredicTER?

-Neal is an experienced systematic reviewer, and has conducted a number of reviews and maps on environmental topics.
+Neal is an experienced systematic reviewer, and has conducted a large number of reviews and maps on environmental and development topics.
 He also helps to develop review methodology, focusing on maximising transparency and efficiency in review processes.
 Martin is an ecologist and conservation biologist, studying how scientific information can be used to mitigate human impacts on the environment through evidence synthesis and empirical ecology.

 Neal and Martin wanted to produce an evidence-based tool to predict the time needed for a systematic review to help with a grant application, and realised that the tool would be incredibly useful to other potential reviewers wanting to understand just how much effort is needed to conduct a review.